alienspirit7/L18_HomeWork/prompts.md

 **Prompt:** *"Combine error function and likelihood function into the same graph"*

 **Actions:** Merged two subplots into single graph with dual y-axes; left axis for average error, right axis for log-likelihood.

+---

+## 16. Create Pipeline Script
+**Prompt:** *"Write main script that will first initiate points creation and then initiate logistic regression"*

+**Actions:** Created `main.py` to orchestrate the pipeline; runs `generate_points.py` first, then `logistic_regression.py`; includes error handling and progress messages.

+---

+## 17. Comprehensive Documentation
+**Prompt:** *"Use Screenshot files... and create clear README file, with structure and explanation..."*

+**Actions:** Created comprehensive `README.md` with project structure, mathematical formulas, step-by-step explanations, terminal outputs, code locations, and results interpretation.

+---

+## 18. Create Project Planning Documents
+**Prompt:** *"Create PRD file for the script development and tasks.json file...
+Development time is 2 hours"*

+**Actions:** Created `PRD.md` (Product Requirements Document) with scope, requirements, and success metrics; created `tasks.json` with 5 phases, 34 subtasks, and timeline breakdown totaling 120 minutes.

+---

+## 19. Correct Convergence Iterations
+**Prompt:** *"Readme says results converged in 429 iterations, but I think it converged after 5 or 6 iterations.
+Please check and correct..."*

+**Actions:** Verified `gradient_descent_history.csv` showing only 6 iterations; corrected README.md, PRD.md, and tasks.json to reflect actual convergence at iteration 5 (6 total iterations).

+---

+## 20. Clarify Misclassification Claims
+**Prompt:** *"ReadMe says 'Only ~1 misclassified point out of 4,000' Why?
+What is the misqualified point?"*

+**Actions:** Analyzed results CSV to verify 100% accuracy with 0 misclassifications; corrected all documentation to show perfect accuracy (4,000/4,000 correct predictions) instead of ~1 misclassified point.

+---

+## 21. Remove Screenshot References
+**Prompt:** *"Remove Screenshot filed from ReadMe descriptions"*

+**Actions:** Removed screenshot file entries from README.md project structure; removed "from the screenshots" text from Mathematical Formulas section; updated References section to point to code implementation instead of screenshot files.

+---

+## 22. Add Architecture Diagrams to README
+**Prompt:** *"Add Component diagram and data flow to ReadMe file too"*

+**Actions:** Added System Architecture section to README.md with Component Diagram (showing main.py orchestrating generate_points.py and logistic_regression.py) and Data Flow diagram (illustrating the complete pipeline from data generation through training to final outputs); updated Table of Contents to include new section.

+---

+## 23. Add Scikit-Learn Comparison
+**Prompt:** *"Now add one more python script where we do gradient decent with existing libraries, visualise it and compare the result with the manual process."*

+**Actions:** Created `logistic_regression_sklearn.py` implementing comparison with scikit-learn LogisticRegression; generates 3 new visualizations (comparison charts, side-by-side 3D surfaces); added scikit-learn to requirements.txt; updated main.py to include comparison step as Step 3.

+---

+## 24. Add Comparison Section to README
+**Prompt:** *"Use Screenshots in the folder and add comparison to the readme file with the plots.
+Use the explanation given above on the differences of different approaches in sklearn and our manual method"*

+**Actions:** Added comprehensive "Comparison: Manual vs Scikit-Learn" section to README.md including: optimization approaches explanation (Gradient Ascent vs LBFGS), comparison tables (algorithm differences, alternative solvers), visualizations with screenshots, sample output, key insights, mathematical equivalence explanation, and when to use each approach; updated project structure to show new comparison files; updated Table of Contents.

+---

+## 25. Correct Comparison Output in README
+**Prompt:** *"Correct ReadMe, Sample Comparison Output shows almost no difference between manual and sklearn runs, while there is significant difference in betas found.
+Use only screenshot files for examples of comparison in ReadMe file"*

+**Actions:** Removed fabricated "Sample Comparison Output" section showing unrealistic tiny differences; replaced with actual screenshot references (Screenshot 2025-11-15 at 22.05.25.png and 22.06.10.png); updated "Key Insights" section to clarify that different optimization algorithms produce different β coefficients; emphasized that both solutions are valid for perfectly separable data.

+---

+## 26. Remove Duplicate Visualization Sections
+**Prompt:** *"Remove visualisation 1 and visualisation 2 as they basically duplucate the info in Readme"*

+**Actions:** Removed "Visualization 1: Coefficient Comparison" and "Visualization 2: Decision Surface Comparison" sections from README.md; removed duplicate "Visual Comparison: Screenshots" section at bottom of comparison; consolidated all comparison visuals into single "Comparison Results" section with only the actual screenshot files.

+---

+## 27. Use Screenshot for 3D Visualization
+**Prompt:** *"Use Screenshot in folder instead of current image for 3.3 3D Visualization (classification_results_3d.png)"*

+**Actions:** Updated section 3.3 in README.md to use Screenshot 2025-11-15 at 21.16.08.png instead of results_output/classification_results_3d.png for the 3D visualization showing the sigmoid surface with data points.